Lexlonnn/Lexlonnn/README.md

-# Hey there, I'm Lexlonnn! 👋
+# Hey there, I'm Lexxlonn! 👋
 ### Co-Lead @CSI Tech Team | BTech CSE @ASIET | Web Developer | Tech Enthusiast

+---

+## 🚀 About Me
+I'm a Computer Science student passionate about building cool tech, exploring new ideas, and collaborating with amazing people.
+I love working on web projects and keeping up with the latest tech trends.

 ---